jonnew/cyclops/resources/beta-kit-getting-started-guide.md

   - Using 4 of the 8 mount screws that came in the little plastic bag _outside_ of the enclosure box, install the front panel on the enclosure.
-  - Don't use the screws that came with the box, they are are too tight and too weak.
-I had to petition the box manufacture to send me the replacement screws because of this.
+  - __Note:__ Although they may work, I don't recommend use the screws that came with the box, they are are too tight and weak.
+I had to get the the enclosure manufacture to send me the replacement screws because of this.

 1. Install the PCB in the enclosure.

     ![Front panel installation](pcb-install.jpg)

-  - Slide the PCB into the box using the _middle_ rail.
+  - Slide the PCB into the box using the __middle__ mounting rail.
-  - When the BNC connectors come through the front panel, you will need to push them down a bit, slightly flexing the PCB to get the light pipes through the front panel.
+  - __Note:__ When the BNC connectors come through the front panel, you will need to push them down a bit, slightly flexing the PCB to get the light pipes through the front panel.
 This is required to hold the light pipes in place.

 1. Install the rear panel.